 Amongst the priority areas that the Centre is working on are the following:

-Interfaith Dialogue and Freedom of Religion: Work focuses on a review of policies that have had major impact – both positive and negative - on national unity and the chasm between religious groups in Malaysia.
-Arising from the review, appropriate policy interventions will be put forward and roundtables, seminars and discussion panels will be carried out to propose corrective actions and therefore strengthen unity, freedom of religion, interfaith dialogue and social cohesion.
-Special attention will be given to issues related to recent rifts in inter-ethnic relations.
+Interfaith dialogue and freedom of religion: Work focuses on review of policies that have had major impact-both positive and negative –on national unity and the chasm between different religious groups in Malaysia.
+Arising from the review, appropriate policy interventions will be put forward.
+Roundtables, seminars and discussion panels will be conducted to propose corrective actions and therefore strengthen unity, freedom of religion, interfaith dialogue and social cohesion.

-To ensure that Malaysia does not lag behind in the global economy, it is necessary to review Malaysia's international competitiveness, particularly in relation to the rise of China, India and other regional players.
-Work focuses on addressing the constraints and bottlenecks that impede the progress of resilient socio-economic growth.
-Findings were submitted ahead of the Ninth Malaysia Plan submission to ensure that they provided practical guidance to the development planning and implementation machinery.
+To ensure that Malaysia does not lag behind in the global economy, it is necessary to review Malaysia’s international competitiveness.
+Work focuses on addressing the constraints that impede the progress of socio-economic growth and ways to strengthen social-economic growth.

 Transparency and Good Governance

-Commitment to the causes of improving the government system, democratic processes and transparency is crucial to sustain and improve a well-functioning society.
-The Centre for Public Policy Studies aims at strengthening good governance in Malaysia.
+Commitment to the causes of improving democratic processes and transparency is crucial to sustain and improve a well-functioning society.
+CPPS aims at strengthening good governance in Malaysia.